10 Proven Techniques for De-Escalating Difficult Customer Situations

 1. Stay Calm—No Matter What

 When someone is angry, it’s easy to get defensive or flustered—but that only makes things worse.
 Angry customers feed off energy—if you stay calm, it forces them to bring their energy down, too.
-If you escalate along with them?
-You’ve now got a full-blown argument instead of a resolution.
-The moment a customer senses irritation in your tone, the situation can spiral.

 • Take a deep breath before responding.